robvet/dapr-workshop/Assignment04/step-by-step.md

     }
     ```

  1. The URL template for saving data using the Dapr state API is: `http://localhost:<daprPort>/v1.0/state/<statestore-name>`.
 You'll use this API to store the VehicleState.
-In this class, replace the implementation of the `SaveVehicleStateAsync` method with the following code:
+In the new repository class, replace the implementation of the `SaveVehicleStateAsync` method with the following code:

     ```csharp
     var state = new[]